stefslon/exportToPPTX/README.md

 exportToPPTX('addslide')
 ```

 Adds a slide to the presentation.
 No additional inputs required.
-Returns newly created slide number.
+Returns newly created slide number. *Additional options:*
+* `BackgroundColor` Three element vector specifying slide's background RGB value in the range from 0 to 1.
+By default background is white.

 ```matlab
 exportToPPTX('addpicture',[figureHandle|axesHandle|imageFilename|CDATA],...)